Sahilpillai006/quiet-help/README.md

 - Firebase integration
 - Web interface development
 - System integration
-- Prototype development and testing
+- Prototype development
+- Testing and debugging

-The project was developed to support a student innovation initiative, and this repository documents the technical implementation and development work involved in the prototype.
+The project was developed in the context of a student innovation initiative, and this repository documents the technical implementation and prototype development work.

 ---

 ## Project Context

-Quiet Help was created in the context of the INSPIRE-MANAK program, which encourages student innovation and the development of practical solutions to real-world problems.
+Quiet Help was developed in the context of the INSPIRE-MANAK program, which supports student innovation and the development of solutions to practical problems.

-The prototype demonstrates how a relatively simple IoT architecture can connect a physical interaction with a remote digital monitoring system.
+The project demonstrates how an ESP32-based IoT device can be connected to a cloud backend and a web-based management interface.

 ---